-It seems to be the consensus out there, but there are still people who really do like their job and that’s great.
+It seems to be the consensus out there, but there are still people who do like their job and that’s great.

 My experience with different jobs ran the gambit from super toxic horrible environments to the typical garden variety drama, to pretty decent.

-Actually, my last two jobs were my best jobs, even though they had their own issues.
+My last two jobs were my best jobs, even though they had their own issues.

 They were a lot better than most places I had ever worked for though and I was sad to lose both of those jobs.